 Anyway… The number six… In Swedish, as you might have guessed, the number six is called ‘sex’, and quite often that’s what I say when I speak English too, which can give me funny looks from time to time.
 But that’s the beauty of languages, all the different words having different meanings in different countries.
 More often than not, it brings people to smile when using the wrong words, and that’s not something bad. 😊

 The number six, according to Chinese traditions, is a lucky number.
 More, it means to be lucky in business.
 Like I wrote about yesterday, in China the numbers are considered lucky or unlucky depending on the similarities in pronunciation of other words.
 The number six sounds like ‘luck’ or ‘road’ in Chinese, which today makes total sense.
-It’s less than a week (six days to be precise, if I haven’t mentioned that) before I’m all snuggled up with the man of my dreams, and luckily, that’s better than eight days.
-At the moment I’m on the road, working, and I’ll be on the road for six more days until our countdown, this time, ends.
+At the moment I’m on the road, working, and I’ll be on the road for six more days until my countdown for my little vacation ends.